 - Newton’s formula for a concave mirror:

 where x1 and x2 are the distances of object and image from the focus.

-In the image formed by a plane mirror the right side of the object appears as left side and vise-versa.
-This phenomena is called lateral inversion.
+- In the image formed by a plane mirror the right side of the object appears as left side and vice-versa.
+This phenomenon is called lateral inversion.

 - When object is placed between pole and focus of a concave mirror, then its virtual, erect and magnified image is formed.